willothy/nvim-cokeline/README.md

     -- default: `false`.
     filter_visible = function(buffer) -> true | false,

+    -- Which buffer to focus when a buffer is deleted, `prev` focuses the -- buffer to the left of the deleted one while `next` focuses the one the -- right.
+Turned off by default.
+    -- default: `false`
+    focus_on_delete = 'prev' | 'next',

     -- If set to `last` new buffers are added to the end of the bufferline, -- if `next` they are added next to the current buffer.
     -- default: 'last',